lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 >[!NOTE]
    >
-   >Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway which uses the JWT token exchange to obtain an IMS Access token for authorization.
+   >Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway, which uses the JWT token exchange to obtain an IMS Access token for authorization.
    >
    >Integration with Legacy OAuth is no longer supported from April 6, 2020, and is shifted to Adobe I/O Console.
    >
-   >But, the existing configuration will continue to work if you do not modify the integration.
+   >However, the existing configuration will continue to work if you do not modify the integration.
 You will be able to  publish assets from AEM Assets to Brand Portal without modifying the integration.
    >
    >Follow this HELP to upgrade your integration settings to Adobe I/O Console, or create new integration.